 Can I use cheap smart devices from Shopee or Lazada?

-TL;DR: They can work, but reliability varies.You can, but many are Tuya-based OEM products that depend on cloud servers and may not integrate reliably with Home Assistant.
+Many are Tuya-based OEM products that depend on cloud servers and may not integrate reliably with Home Assistant.
 Response times can be inconsistent, and firmware updates from the manufacturer can break integrations without warning.
 We recommend devices with proven local control.

 Will smart switches work with my ceiling fan?

-Standard AC fans usually work fine.
-DC fans (increasingly common in Singapore) need compatible controllers since they use different electronics.
 We check fan types during planning so the right hardware is matched.

 What are presence sensors, and why do they matter?